University certificate

 1.4.5.
 Treatment

 1.4.6.
-Aftercare and Complications
+Care and Post-care Complications

 1.5.1.
-Types of Chromosome Abnormalities
+Types of Chromosomal Abnormalities

 1.5.1.1.
 Aneuploidies

 1.5.1.2.
-Structural Abnormalities.
+Structural Abnormalities

 1.5.2.
 Prenatal Diagnostic Techniques.
 Inclusion Criteria